neoforged/.github/primers/26.1/index.md

             - `SKELETON_BABY` - A baby variant of the skeleton horse.
             - `ZOMBIE_BABY` - A baby variant of the zombie horse.
 - `net.minecraft.client.renderer.entity.layers.CatCollarLayer` now takes in an `AbstractFelineModel` for its generic
+- `net.minecraft.client.renderer.entity.state`
+    - `AxolotlRenderState`
+        - `swimAnimation` - The state of swimming.
+        - `walkAnimationState` - The state of walking on the ground, not underwater.
+        - `walkUnderWaterAnimationState` - The state of walking underwater.
+        - `idleUnderWaterAnimationState` - The state of idling underwater but not on the ground.
+        - `idleUnderWaterOnGroundAnimationState` - The state of idling underwater while touching the seafloor.
+        - `idleOnGroundAnimationState` - The state of idling on the ground, not underwater.
-- `net.minecraft.client.renderer.entity.state.RabbitRenderState`
+    - `RabbitRenderState`
         - `hopAnimationState` - The state of the hop the entity is performing.
         - `idleHeadTiltAnimationState` - The state of the head tilt when performing the idle animation.
+- `net.minecraft.world.entity.animal.axolotl.Axolotl`
+    - `swimAnimation` - The state of swimming.
+    - `walkAnimationState` - The state of walking on the ground, not underwater.
+    - `walkUnderWaterAnimationState` - The state of walking underwater.
+    - `idleUnderWaterAnimationState` - The state of idling underwater but not on the ground.
+    - `idleUnderWaterOnGroundAnimationState` - The state of idling underwater while touching the seafloor.
+    - `idleOnGroundAnimationState` - The state of idling on the ground, not underwater.
+    - `$AnimationState` -> `$AxolotlAnimationState`
 - `net.minecraft.world.entity.animal.chicken.ChickenVariant` now takes in a resource for the baby texture
 - `net.minecraft.world.entity.animal.cow.CowVariant` now takes in a resource for the baby texture
 - `net.minecraft.world.entity.animal.cat.CatVariant` now takes in a resource for the baby texture